valentebruno/external-libraries/Qt/README.md

 We will be using different build directories (`build64` and `build32`), so you will be able to build both 32-bit and 64-bit versions of Qt simultaneously if you desire.

+*WARNING*: If you have Avast! installed, make sure you uninstall it before attempting to build.
+Their Deep Screen feature will scan various executables that are created during the build process.
+This will result in corrupt files, access violations, and hangs.
+Disabling the feature and/or disabling all of Avast! is not enough, as it still runs for some reason.

 64-bit Build
 ------------
-* Create a `qt5vars-x64.cmd` file in the top-level `C:\qt` directory with the following contents (again, change the various paths as needed):
+* Create a [`qt5vars-x64.cmd`](qt5vars-x64.cmd) file in the top-level `C:\qt` directory with the following contents (again, change the various paths as needed):
 ```
 CALL "C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\vcvarsall.bat" amd64
 SET _ROOT=C:\qt\qt-5.5.0